Victoria Wood: 1980–1988

 In October 1983 Wood performed her first solo stand-up show, Lucky Bag, in a five-week run at the King's Head Theatre in Islington.
 The show transferred to the Ambassadors Theatre for a 12-night run in February 1984.
 Lucky Bag went on a short UK tour in November and December 1984 and was also released as a live album recorded at the Edinburgh Festival in 1983.

 Wood left Granada in 1984 for the BBC, which promised her more creative control over projects.
 Later that year her sketch show Victoria Wood: As Seen on TV went into production.
 Wood chose the actors: her friend Julie Walters once again starred, as did Duncan Preston.
 Wood's friends Celia Imrie, Susie Blake and Patricia Routledge were in the cast.
 As Seen on TV featured the Acorn Antiques series of sketches, parodying the low-budget soap opera Crossroads, and rumoured to be named after an antiques shop in her birthplace.
 Acorn Antiques is remembered for characters such as "Mrs Overall" (played by Walters), the deliberately bad camera angles and wobbling sets, and Celia Imrie's sarcastic tone as "Miss Babs".
 One of Wood's most popular comic songs, "The Ballad of Barry and Freda (Let's Do It)", originated on this show.
 It tells the story of Freda (a woman eager for sex) and Barry (an introverted man terrified of intimate relations), and makes clever use of allusions to a multitude of risqué activities while avoiding all taboo words.

 Following the success of the first series of Victoria Wood: As Seen on TV, Wood went on tour again with Lucky Bag in March 1985.
-Scene, a documentary for BBC2 later that year, showed footage of Wood preparing for the tour.
+Scene, a documentary for BBC2 later that year, showed footage of Wood preparing for the tour and clips of her performing the show at Derby Assembly Rooms.

 A second series of Victoria Wood: As Seen on TV was made in 1986.
-Before filming began in the summer, Wood went on a short 23 date tour of England and Scotland during March and April.
+Before filming began in the summer, Wood went on a 22-date tour of England and Scotland during March and April.
 A final 'Special' 40-minute episode of As Seen on TV was made in 1987 and broadcast later that year.

 During autumn 1987 Wood went on the road with what was to be her largest tour yet.
 The tour included a sell-out two-week run at the London Palladium, and had a second leg in the spring of 1988.

 In 1988 she appeared in the BAFTA-winning An Audience with Victoria Wood for ITV.
 At the time of recording the show she was six months pregnant.
-The end of 1988 saw the release of her second live performance Victoria Wood Live, recorded at the Brighton Dome.
+The end of 1988 saw the release of her second live album Victoria Wood Live, recorded at the Brighton Dome.